Taapeli/isotammi-addons/source/SuperTool/README.md

 For example, a person's birth event - the "birth" attribute - is actually an EventProxy object.
 If you display it you will get something like "Event[E0123]".
 To get the event date and place you need to append the corresponding event attributes: "birth.date" and "birth.place".
 And even then the "birth.place" refers to a PlaceProxy and to fetch the name of the place you need to use "birth.place.name" or "birth.place.longname".

+Proxy objects are created when they are needed.
+This means also that identical expressions do not always refer to the same objects.
+For example, in People category, the expression <i>birth.place.obj</i> refers to a Gramps internal Place object.
+But if you use the same expression multiple times in the same query then each one will refer to a different Place object.
+This matters only if you intend to update the object - changes in one object will not be seen in the other and calling db.commit_place() would not have any effect.
+Solution is to save the object reference in a local variable, e.g.

+    birth.place.obj.set_latitude(90)
+    db.commit_place(birth.place.obj, trans)  # does not work

+    placeobj = birth.place.obj
+    placeobj.set_latitude(90)
+    db.commit_place(placeobj, trans) # ok

 ## Date arithmetic

 Date properties (like birth.date) return a DateProxy object.
 Currently the dates work like this:

-* Adding an integer to a DateProxy will add so many years to the date:
+* Adding an integer to a DateProxy will add that many years to the date:
 ** (2021-01-11) + 1 -> 2022-01-11

-* Subtracting an integer to a DateProxy will subtract so many years from the date:
+* Subtracting an integer to a DateProxy will subtract that many years from the date:
 ** (2021-01-11) - 1 -> 2020-01-11

 * But subtracting two DateProxys will yield the number of <b>days</b> between the dates: